 Learning opportunities are embedded to help students convert their potential to high achievement and students are consistently driven to reach their personal best.
 Students are engaged, focused and eager to learn and regular assessments monitor and drive learning forward.

 During a student’s educational journey at Shrewsbury Academy, they will cover two Key Stages – 3 and 4.

 Key Stage 3

-During the first two years students will follow Key Stage 3 – a curriculum designed to follow national guidelines as well as providing the essential foundations and building blocks for learning in Key Stage 4 and beyond.
+During the first three years students will follow Key Stage 3 – a curriculum designed to follow national guidelines as well as providing the essential foundations and building blocks for learning in Key Stage 4 and beyond.